Overview

 Identify which MITRE techniques matter most to their industry or region

-Prioritize detections, controls, and hardening efforts based on active attacker behavior
+Prioritize detections, controls, and hardening efforts based on real attacker behavior

-Support executive, IR, and purple team conversations with clear, defensible data
+Support executive, IR, SecOps, and GRC conversations with clear, defensible data

-This dashboard is especially valuable for threat intelligence, SecOps, IR, and GRC teams looking to tie ransomware risk directly to the MITRE ATT&CK framework.
+This dashboard is especially valuable for threat intelligence, SecOps, IR, and GRC teams looking to bridge adversary behavior with defensive and compliance frameworks.

 Dashboard Filters

-The Attack Dashboard uses the same filter logic as the Ransomware Dashboard, ensuring a consistent experience across HackNotice.
+The Attack Heatmap uses the same filter logic as the Ransomware Dashboard, ensuring a consistent experience across HackNotice.

 All filters are additive, meaning each selection further narrows the dataset to show only ransomware attacks that match all selected criteria.